zhouchw5/interaction.github.io/README.md

-Walking on the shady path, surrounded by a wide profusion of trees, I loved this individual leisure moment after a whole day's study and before going back to my dormitory, carrying the school bag containing a whole day's time and knowledge，thinking about some mathematics or physics problems like imagining another way to derive the covariant recurrence formula of Christoffel Symbol based on geometrical characteristics of covariant derivative, like
+Walking on the shady path, surrounded by a wide profusion of trees, I loved this individual leisure moment after a whole day's study and before going back to my dormitory, carrying the school bag containing a whole day's time and knowledge，thinking about some mathematics or physics problems like imagining another way to derive the covariant recurrence formula of Christoffel Symbol based on geometrical characteristics of covariant derivative, like the Black Hole Information Paradox, like the connection between the Hawking Temperature and the virtual time periodicity of Schwarzschild manifold and Temperature Green Function, etc.
 ![path](https://github.com/zhouchw5/interaction.github.io/blob/Life-in-SYSU/path.jpg)

 ## My career in International Division of Theoretical Physics